 - The starch in whole grains produces more gas than the starch in refined (purified) grains.
 Thus, more gas is formed after eating foods made with whole wheat flour than with refined wheat flour.
 This difference in gas production probably occurs because of the fiber (similar to a complex starch) present in the whole grain flour.
 Much of this fiber is removed during the processing of whole grains into refined flour.

-- Finally, certain fruits and vegetables, for example, cabbage, also contain poorly digested starches that reach the colon and are easily converted by bacteria into gas.
+- Finally, certain fruits and vegetables, for example, beans and cabbage, also contain poorly digested starches that reach the colon and are easily converted by bacteria into gas.

 - Most vegetables and fruits contain cellulose, another type of polysaccharide that is not digested at all as it passes through the small intestine.
 However, unlike sugars and other starches, cellulose is used only very slowly by colonic bacteria.
 Therefore, the production of gas after the consumption of fruits and vegetables usually is not great unless the fruits and vegetables also contain sugars or polysaccharides other than cellulose.